Net-burst/SDET-interview/Readme.md

 ## Soft skills
 - Role on previous project (what was doing, team size, what learned, etc)
 - How frequently was your product released?
+Your involvement in the releases?
-- Development methodology (Scrum, Kanban, Warefrall)
+- Development methodology (Scrum, Kanban, Warefrall).
+When to use what?
 - QA process (code review, code intelligence, CI/CD)
 - Good/bad practices
 - Ideal QA/delivery process (Jira, VCS, CI/CD)